inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

 As soon as the records have been reindexed, the entire migration is complete! :partying_face:

-Additionally, the following section will contain an explanation on how to use the new administration panel.
+Additionally, the following section will contain an explanation on how to access the new administration panel.

 ### Accessing the Administration panel